Heatmaps for the beta and omega parameters of the Hmsc model

 Author

 Ahmed El-Gabbas.
-The mod_heatmap_beta()
+The mod_heatmap_beta() function is adapted from

 Hmsc::plotBeta